vishwanathkarka/Abnormal-Event-Detection-On-Pathway/README.md

 - Web interface for user authentication and viewing surveillance dashboard.
 - Support for both live video streams and pre-recorded videos.
 - Responsive UI for easy access from any device.

+## Abstract
+To enhance road safety and prevent accidents, this project focuses on developing a system to detect abnormal activities on roads in real-time.
+With YOLOv8, an object detection model, our approach aims to identify various irregularities such as accidents, reckless driving, and pedestrian crossings.
+Through a comprehensive training process and fine-tuning of the YOLOv8 model, we adapt it to the specific requirements of road safety monitoring.
+At the beginning of the configuration, we discuss combining Flask for web application development and Cloudinary for video storage which provides the user with user authentication, video processing, and streaming.
+In the end, it detects the specific objects in a video stream, records segments of the video when these objects are detected, and then uploads the recorded segments to Cloudinary

 ## Installation